napari/docs/docs/developers/architecture/magicgui_type_reg.md

 * function for updating inputs for the widget
 * return callback, for return types

-This enables `magicgui` widgets to be easily created via type hints.
+This enables `magicgui` widgets to be easily created via type annotations.

 ```{note}
 This page provides implementation details on `napari`-specific type registration